OSGeo/gdal/doc/source/drivers/vector/elasticsearch.rst

 Configuration options
 ---------------------

-The Elasticsearch writer supports the following deeprecated configuration options.
+The following (deprecated) :doc:`configuration options <../../user/configoptions>` are available.
 Starting with GDAL 2.1, layer creation options are also available and should be preferred (see above):

 -  :decl_configoption:`ES_WRITEMAP` =/path/to/mapfile.txt.
 Creates a mapping file that